Cadillac V series: CT6-V

-With the remarkably lightweight Omega Platform, active rear-wheel steering, and all-wheel drive, the CT6-V redefined performance for a vehicle of its size.
-It was the most agile and nimble full-size luxury sedan in the world.
+With the lightweight Omega Platform, active rear-wheel steering, and all-wheel drive, the CT6-V was designed for high performance.
+It was reported to be an agile and nimble full-size luxury sedan.

 The CT6-V does 0-60 mph in 3.8 seconds, just 0.2 seconds more than the third-generation CTS-V.

-Prior to official production and release, CT6's with the 550hp Blackwing V8 were designated as V-Sport models.
-Upon official production the model designation was changed to “CT6-V”.
-CT6's with the 500hp Blackwing V8 were designated as CT6 Platinum.
+Prior to official production and release, CT6s with the 550 hp Blackwing V8 were designated as V-Sport models.
+Upon official production the model designation was changed to "CT6-V".
+CT6s with the 500 hp Blackwing V8 were available as a standard option on the CT6 Platinum levels, and optional on Premium Luxury models for an extra fee on 2019 models.

 CT5-V

-Replacing the CTS and powered by the 405 lbft generating 3.0-liter LGY twin-turbo V6.
-Sent to the wheels via the new GM 10-Speed automatic transmission.
-The 360hp CT5-V features Magnetic Ride Control and electronic limited-slip differential.
-On the steering wheel there's a new button called "V-Mode", which activates a driver preset custom settings, such as the engine sounds, steering, suspension, powertrain, and brake response.
+The CT5-V replaced the CTS and is powered by the 3.0-liter LGY twin-turbo V6, generating 405 lbft, sent to the wheels via the new GM 10-Speed automatic transmission.
+The 360 hp CT5-V features Magnetic Ride Control and electronic limited-slip differential.
+The steering wheel includes a new button labeled "V-Mode", which activates driver-preset custom settings, such as the engine sounds, steering, suspension, powertrain, and brake response.

 CT4-V

-Taking over the lead from the ATS, the CT4-V features 2.7L dual-volute high-output engine 4-inline turbo engine, generating 325 hp and 380 lbft.
+Taking over the lead from the ATS, the CT4-V features a 2.7-liter dual-volute high-output inline-4 turbo engine, generating 325 hp and 380 lbft.
 The CT4-V includes Magnetic Ride Control and Brembo brakes as standard.
 The same "V-Mode" button available in the CT5-V is also found in the CT4-V.

 CT5-V Blackwing and CT4-V Blackwing

-The 2022 CT5-V Blackwing was announced in February 2021 to have a 6.2 liter supercharged 668 hp pushrod V-8 engine.
-The 2022 CT4-V Blackwing was announced at the same time, with a 472 hp twin-turbo 3.6 liter V6.
-The 2023 CT5-V Blackwing currently has a hand-built 6.2 liter supercharged 668-horsepower V-8 engine, built in The Performance Build Center at General Motors Corvette Bowling Green, Ky Assembly Plant.
+The 2022 CT5-V Blackwing was announced in February 2021 to have a 6.2-liter supercharged 668 hp pushrod V8 engine.
+The 2022 CT4-V Blackwing was announced at the same time, with a 472 hp twin-turbo 3.6-liter V6.
+The 2023 CT5-V Blackwing currently has a hand-built 6.2-liter supercharged 668-horsepower V8 engine, built in the Performance Build Center at General Motors' Corvette Bowling Green Assembly Plant.

 Escalade-V

 A high-performance version of the full-sized Cadillac Escalade SUV, the Escalade-V, was announced in late January 2022 for the 2023 model year.
-The Escalade-V is expected to have a supercharged LT4 V-8, also used to power the CT5-V Blackwing sedan, both being hand built in the Performance Build Center at General Motors Corvette Assembly Plant in Bowling Green, Ky.
+The Escalade-V is expected to have a supercharged LT4 V8, also used to power the CT5-V Blackwing sedan, both hand-built in the Performance Build Center at General Motors' Corvette Bowling Green Assembly Plant.
 More details will be released in the spring of 2022 and the car will start arriving on dealerships in the second half of 2022.